JSitter/dockerized_backdrop_cms/README.md

 # Basic Dockerized Backdrop Project

 This project allows for easy site development by allowing Docker to take care of running and configuring Apache and MySql.
-Any themes, profiles, or modules should be placed inside this project's files, layouts, modules, sites, or themes directory.
+For ease of use and updating of Backdrop Core, certain folders that contain custom code are separated out of Backdrop's source folder.
+These directories are `files`, `layouts`, `modules`, `sites`, and `themes`.
+Custom and contributed code should be placed inside these folders which will appear in this project's folder after installation.

-In order to run multiple Backdrop projects one one machine simply rename the project directory from dockerized_backdrop_cms to the name of the project you're working on.
+In order to run multiple Backdrop projects one must simply rename the project directory from dockerized_backdrop_cms to your preferred project's name and change the name of the database volume referenced in `docker-compose.yml` from `backdropdb` to something else.
 Simply putting the project in another folder will not create a fresh Docker project.

 ## Installation

 ### 0. Install Docker
 This project uses Docker to manage the installation and configuration of Backdrop's dependencies.
 Make sure that Docker is installed on your host machine.
-Installation instructions can be found here: [Mac](https://docs.docker.com/v17.12/docker-for-mac/install/)  |  [Windows](https://docs.docker.com/docker-for-windows/install/)  |  [Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
+Installation instructions can be found here: [Mac](https://docs.docker.com/v17.12/docker-for-mac/install/)  |  [Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 ### 1. Run the installer

-To install the Backdrop CMS `cd` into the project directory and run
+To install the Backdrop CMS use the terminal and `cd` into the project directory.
+Then run

 ```
-./install.sh
+$ ./install.sh
 ```
-in the terminal.

 Python 3 is required for the installer to run.